Generalized Fractional Repetition Codes for Binary Coded Computations: Proposed Binary Gradient Coding Scheme

 \subsection{Task Allocation to Heterogeneous Workers}

 We now discuss how to allocate the partitions when the workers are of \textit{heterogeneous} nature, such that all workers have the same expected execution time.
+This analysis may be needed in applications with very discrete, indivisible jobs.
+In cases where the work can be divided more finely, for any given subset of workers who are to share the total work, one can simply divide the work to be done among the workers in proportion to their computational strengths, to equalize the expected completion time.
 We present the case where we have two groups of machines, each consisting of the same type.
+By equalizing the expected completion time, we reduce the variance of the expected response times across the servers, for any possible set of $n-s$ non-straggling servers.
 The analysis for more than two groups of machines can be done in a similar fashion.

 The two types of workers are denoted by $\T_i$; with a total of $\tau_i$ machines, and their expected execution for computing $g_j$ (for equipotent $\D_j$'s) by

 for $i\in\{1,2\}$, where $t_1\lneq t_2$; i.e., machines $\T_1$ are faster.
 Let $|\J_{\T_i}|$ denote the number of partitions each worker of $\T_i$ is assigned.
 The goal is to find $|\J_{\T_1}|$ and $|\J_{\T_2}|$ so that